Particular/docs.particular.net/architecture/workflows.md

 Business processes typically involve various distributed components that need to be invoked in a coordinated manner.
 The Particular Service Platform supports both choreography and orchestration of workflows.

+> [!NOTE]
-Note: Choreography and orchestration are not mutually exclusive.
+> Choreography and orchestration are not mutually exclusive.
 The patterns may be combined at different levels of business workflows.

 ## Choreography